kevinolega/callcentertrainingtips/cta/videos.md

 Take notes and you'll remember the important details.

-Please support us and the other students by sharing your notes in the comment section.
+Please support us by leaving a comment.

+Support the other students by sharing your notes in the comment section.

 ### Pronunciation Phone Coaching 45 Minutes